 During summer, the Delta is home to over 320 species of birds including the largest colony of pelicans, and over one million individual specimens winter here, including swans, wild ducks, and coots.
 This is also one of the last remaining places in Europe where wild horses roam free, in the Letea Forest.

-Besides the numerous species of animals, the Danube Delta is also inhabited by around 20,000 people, out of which almost 5,000 live in the port-town of Sulina.
+Besides the numerous species of birds and animals, the Danube Delta is also inhabited by around 20,000 people, out of which almost 5,000 live in the port-town of Sulina.
 The rest of the inhabitants are scattered among 27 villages, of which only 3 are inhabited by more than 500 people.
 This accounts for an average density of 2 inhabitants per square km.

 Amidst the expanse of reeds, the fishermen have built villages, inhabited to this day by people who have learned to live with meager resources, surrounded by waters.
 For them, fish is a staple diet, but it is prepared in dozens of ways, capable of delighting the most sophisticated of connoisseurs.

-Out of the ten countries crossed by the Danube, Romania is by far the most privileged one, as it hosts Europe's last natural paradise: a delta formed at the meeting point of three tributaries, just before the river flows into the Black Sea.
+Out of the ten countries crossed by the Danube, Romania is by far the most privileged one, as it hosts Europe's last natural paradise: a delta formed at the meeting point of three tributaries, just before the river empties into the Black Sea.
 The entire area boasts an astonishing diversity in terms of wildlife and landscapes of unmatched beauty.